kamal-commits/react-common-ui/README.md

-# React Common Ui (react-common-ui)
+# React Common UI (@kamalsha/react-common-ui)

-A customizable and feature-rich table layout component built with React and Material-UI, designed to simplify the creation of complex tables with features like selectable rows, expandable rows, sorting, pagination, and more.
+A customizable and feature-rich UI component library built with React and Material-UI, designed to simplify the creation of complex UI elements like tables and buttons with features like selectable rows, expandable rows, sorting, pagination, and more.

 ## Table of Contents